KatKmiotek/web_dev_classes/module-5-js/notes.md

 **Local data example**
 1. Have a look at `examples/fetch/script.js`
 2. From top nav in VS Code select Terminal -> New Terminal
+3. Note: we execute this script in terminal not in the browser as `require` function is available only in NodeJS runtime
-3. Type in terminal `node module-5-js/examples/fetch/script.js`
+4. Type in terminal `node module-5-js/examples/fetch/script.js`
-4. Let's see where we get data from?
+5. Let's see where we get data from?

 **Data from Backend**
 1. Have a look at `examples/fetch/advanced.js`